Everything You Need To Know About Emergency Funds

 - Remember to replenish the amount you used in a contingency.

 - Lastly, use this money only in case of emergencies and emergencies only.
-Don’t try to cover your needs or wants with this fund.
+Don’t try to cover your needs (should be taken care of in budget) or wants (set financial goals) with this fund.
 To inculcate discipline open a new bank account just for the emergency fund.